krenzlin/AKTpi/README.md

 ## Configuring buildroot for Raspberry Pi and audio

-buildroot targets a lot of different platforms (e.g. Raspberry Pi, BeagleBone, i386) and provides configuration templates for these.
+Buildroot targets a lot of different platforms (e.g. Raspberry Pi, BeagleBone, i386) and provides configuration templates for these.
 In this tutorial we target Raspberry Pi 1 and 3.
 If you are using an other platform you need to adjust the following steps to your needs.

 ### Loading target platform specific configurations